eclipse-sumo/sumo/docs/web/docs/Simulation/Stationfinder.md

 | charging.chargingTime.weight | 1             | The assumed charging time at the charging station                       | no                         |
 | charging.waitingTime.weight  | 1             | The assumed waiting time at the charging station for a free charging point | no                         |

+Normalization is done by dividing the single value by the maximum value found among all available charging stations within the search range.
+Inversion means taking the remainder to 1 instead of the normalized value itself.

-When 'charging.probability.weight' is set to a positive value, a random number between 0 and 1 is drawn for each candidate charging station.
+When `charging.probability.weight` is set to a positive value, a random number between 0 and 1 is drawn for each candidate charging station.
 This value is then normalized to the range [0,1] by dividing with the maximum probability value of all charging station elements.
-The inverted normalized value is then multiplied with charging.probability.weight to enter into the candidate score.
+The inverted normalized value is then multiplied with `charging.probability.weight` to enter into the candidate score.

 ## Break down due to lack of energy